xarDeves/portfolio/README.md

 ## Deployment 📦

+## Github Pages:

+- run "npm run deploy" after "set NODE_OPTIONS=--openssl-legacy-provider"

 Once you finish your setup.
 You need to put your website online!

-I highly recommend to use [Vercel](https://vercel.app) because it is super easy.
+I highly recommend to use [Vercel](https://verlcel.app) because it is super easy.

 ## Notable Portfolios made using this template